humdrum-tools/humdrum-documentation/tool/assemble/index.md

 ### EXAMPLES

-The operation of **assemble** can be illustrated by considering the following two input files.
+The operation of <span class="tool">assemble</span> can be illustrated by considering the following two input files.
 Both files contain the same number of data records (4).